ggomaeng/ethglobal-hackathon/README.md

 ```

 - 🥲 I wish it was a little more abstracted for common functions like validating all frame messages with a flag.

+> I tried implementing XMTP in frog, but

 ### Pinata 🦙